mulesoft/data-weave-io/README.md

 # Data Weave HTTP
-This repo will contain everything that is releated to http support for data weave
+This repo will contain everything that is related to IO support for data weave: file, HTTP, OAS/RAML, GraphQL